HiPay Review

 Recommended For

-French and Belgian ecommerce with domestic-card depth.
+- French and Belgian ecommerce with domestic-card depth.
 French and Belgian ecommerce merchants who need strong domestic card processing and local APMs like Carte Bleue, Bancontact, Sofort, iDEAL, MyBank and SEPA.
-HiPay's home market is France — they understand French banks, French consumer payment habits, and the regulatory environment around the ACPR.
+HiPay's home market is France, and they understand French banks, French consumer payment habits, and the regulatory environment around the ACPR.
 For a French DTC brand processing €1-50M annual volume, HiPay is a natural choice that competes credibly against Worldline and Adyen on local economics.

-Omnichannel retail combining online + PAX POS.
-Omnichannel retailers who want a single PSP across online + brick-and-mortar.
-HiPay's unified-commerce platform combined with PAX Android POS terminal compatibility means card-present and card-not-present transactions land in the same HiPay Console, single reconciliation, single account manager.
+- Omnichannel retail combining online + PAX POS.
+Omnichannel retailers who want a single PSP across online and brick-and-mortar.
+HiPay's unified-commerce platform combined with PAX Android POS terminal compatibility means card-present and card-not-present transactions land in the same HiPay Console, with single reconciliation and a single account manager.
 Click-and-collect, ship-from-store, e-reservation and order-in-store are pre-built.
 Franprix, De Neuville, Promod and similar omnichannel chains run this stack.

-Mid-market marketplaces operating in Western Europe.
+- Mid-market marketplaces operating in Western Europe.
 Marketplaces and platform operators who need split-payment, multi-seller settlement and the marketplace-specific operational tooling.
 HiPay has a dedicated marketplace offering with end-to-end onboarding, KYC for sellers, and settlement orchestration.
-Smaller and simpler than Stripe Connect but more European-regulated than most US-anchored alternatives.
+It is smaller and simpler than Stripe Connect but more European-regulated than most US-anchored alternatives.

-Merchants who value ACPR-licensed European PSP relationship.
+- Merchants who value ACPR-licensed European PSP relationship.
 Merchants who value the institutional weight of an ACPR-authorized Payment Institution listed on Euronext Growth.
-ACPR is the same regulator that supervises French banks and insurers — Payment Institution status means HiPay holds and segregates client funds under banking-tier oversight.
+ACPR is the same regulator that supervises French banks and insurers, so Payment Institution status means HiPay holds and segregates client funds under banking-tier oversight.
 For French and EEA merchants who prefer not to route through a non-European PSP, this is a relevant differentiator.

 Not Recommended For

+- Crypto-first platforms.
 Crypto-first platforms.
-Crypto-first platforms.
-HiPay supports Bitcoin and converts it to EUR at the merchant level — that's the entire crypto offering.
+HiPay supports Bitcoin and converts it to EUR at the merchant level, and that is the entire crypto offering.
 No Ethereum, no stablecoins, no USDT, no on-ramp, no off-ramp, no multi-coin processing.
-NOWPayments handles 350+ coins; CoinsPaid covers gaming-specific crypto flows; Triple-A handles enterprise compliance.
+NOWPayments handles 350+ coins, while CoinsPaid covers gaming-specific crypto flows and the heavier EU-compliance work.
 HiPay is not in that conversation.

-Global high-risk merchants.
-Global high-risk merchants — adult, nutraceutical, supplements, forex, gambling-adjacent.
-HiPay's risk appetite is mainstream European ecommerce.
-Underwriters target retail, hospitality, travel and similar verticals.
+- Global high-risk merchants.
+Global high-risk merchants (adult, nutraceutical, supplements, forex, gambling-adjacent).
+HiPay's risk appetite is mainstream European ecommerce, with underwriters targeting retail, hospitality, travel and similar verticals.
 High-risk operators routinely face declined applications or accelerated termination at PSPs of this profile.

+- US-regulated operations.
 US-regulated operations.
-US-regulated operations.
-No US state gambling licenses.
-No deep US acquiring relationships visible in public materials.
+No US state gambling licenses, and no deep US acquiring relationships visible in public materials.
 The €10bn+ annual processing volume is heavily European.
 For US-regulated sports betting and casino traffic, Nuvei, Paysafe and Worldpay hold the relevant licenses; HiPay does not.

 Geographic Coverage